-ZYZZYVA is pleased to announce our 2018 Writers’ Workshops, launching this Spring & Summer with intensive 1-Day master classes in Fiction, Poetry, and Creative Non-Fiction.
+ZYZZYVA is pleased to announce our 2019 Writers’ Workshops, launching this Summer & Winter with intensive 1-Day master classes in Fiction and Playwriting.

 Each six-hour course will take place at ZYZZYVA’s offices in the historic Mechanics’ Institute Building in downtown San Francisco.
 Courses focus on personalized critique and craft discussion from the instructor, as well as traditional workshop-style group discussion.
 Workshops will conclude with wine and a round table discussion with the Editors of ZYZZYVA about the publishing industry, what to expect when working with editors, how to make the right impression with your submission, and more.

 Coffee and snacks will be provided in the morning.
 In the afternoon, participants are free to have lunch together or on their own in downtown San Francisco (a map of suggested nearby restaurants will be provided).

 FICTION WORKSHOP WITH LORI OSTLUND on May 4th, 2019

 FICTION WORKSHOP WITH ANTHONY MARRA on July 13th, 2019

 PLAYWRIGHTING WORKSHOP WITH OCTAVIO SOLIS on November 2nd, 2019

 FICTION WORKSHOP WITH TOM BARBASH on November 9th, 2019

 Submission Deadline: September 10th, 2019